-In sales, a USP should be used as a verbal tool -- the unique selling proposition is best used in conversation with a prospect.
-The unique selling proposition is an exclusive value proposition to the prospect you’re talking to, and it should be created with that specific person in mind.
+It’s best used as a verbal tool in conversation with a prospect, and it’s exclusive to the exact prospect you’re talking to and should be created with them in mind.

 How to Write a Unique Selling Proposition

-If you create a unique selling proposition that a competitor could use for their product, it's time to go back to the drawing board.
+If you create a unique selling proposition that a competitor could use for their product, it's time to return to the drawing board.
 Your unique selling proposition should be entirely unique to you, your company, and the product or service you're selling.

 Unique selling propositions should not only be unique to the company, but they should also be unique to you.
 You're showcasing yourself and your product or service.
 And your enthusiasm and authenticity should shine through during your USP.